cardamomcode/fable-python/docs/blogpost.md

 - **Bindings** - Working with Python libraries from F#
 - **Compatibility** - Understanding what F# features are supported

-Let's dive in!
+Let's begin.

 ## Are You a Python Developer?

-If you're coming from Python, welcome!
+If you're coming from Python, welcome.
 This chapter will help you understand the F# code you'll see throughout this guide.
-Don't worry - F# is more approachable than it might first appear, and many concepts will feel familiar.
+F# is more approachable than it might appear, and many concepts are familiar.

 ### What is F#?